microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/providers/msal2.md

 author: amrutha95
 ---

-# MSAL 2  provider
+# Msal2Provider

-The MSAL 2 provider uses [msal-browser](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser) to sign in users and acquire tokens to use with Microsoft Graph.
+The Msal2Provider uses [msal-browser](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser) to sign in users and acquire tokens to use with Microsoft Graph.

 To learn more, see [providers](./providers.md).

+## Difference between Msal2Provider and MsalProvider
+Although the usage is very similar, MsalProvider and Msal2Provider are built on top of different OAuth flows.
+MsalProvider is built on top of msal.js, which implements the OAuth2.0 [Implicit Grant Flow](/azure/active-directory/develop/v2-oauth2-implicit-grant-flow).
+Msal2Provider is built on top of [msal-browser](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser), which implements the OAuth 2.0 [Authorization Code Flow](/azure/active-directory/develop/v2-oauth2-auth-code-flow) with PKCE.
+Authorization Code Flow is deemed more secure than Implicit Grant Flow for web applications, so we recommend usage of Msal2Provider over MsalProvider.
+For details about security issues related to implicit grant flow, see [Disadvantages of the implicit flow](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-04#section-9.8.6).

+All new applications should use Msal2Provider whenever possible.

 ## Get started

-You can initialize the MSAL 2.0 provider in HTML or JavaScript.
+You can initialize the Msal2Provider in HTML or JavaScript.

 ### Initialize in your HTML page